adobe/opentsdb-protector/README.md

 Queries that take too long to complete can be a cause for concern.
 You can filter them using this rule while you investigate.\
 This is a stateful filter, the application will reject the query based on the previous query duration.

-#### Blacklisting
+#### Blockedlist

-You can blacklist series names in the config.
+You can create a blockedlist for series names in the config.
 Queries for metric names matching one of the patterns will be rejected.

-#### Whitelisting
+#### Allowedlist

-You can whitelist series names in the config.
-If the metric name has not been blacklisted above it will be allowed to pass through without any filtering.
+You can create an allowedlist for series names in the config.
+If the metric name is not already on the blockedlist, it will be allowed to pass through without any filtering.

 #### Safe Mode